-The Area encompasses all of the ice-free ground, permanent ice, semi-permanent ice and lakes found within the boundaries (see Map 2 and the boundary co-ordinates provided in Table 1).
+The Area encompasses all of the ice-free ground, permanent ice, semi-permanent ice and lakes found within the boundaries (see Maps 2 and 3, and the boundary co-ordinates provided in Table 1).
 In large part, the ASPA boundary encloses the catchment area of the lakes, and generally includes a 10-20 m buffer zone beyond the catchment area extent.
-The ASPA is divided into two subsites (northern site and southern site) by a corridor (c.
-50 m wide) that is used as a safe route to access the rest of the island from the Turkish Scientific Research Camp.
+The ASPA is divided into two sub-sites (northern site and southern site) by an access corridor (c.
+50 m wide) that is the safest, shortest and most practical route for access to the rest of the island from the Turkish Scientific Research Camp.
 The corridor passes through the catchment areas of Rasp, Puller and Pritchel Lakes, which has necessitated the need for measures to reduce the risk of impacts to the lakes (see section 6(ii) Access to the Area).
 To the north of the lakes, the catchment area likely extends to the summit of Mt Searle across areas of permanent ice (see Map 2).
 To allow access to the rest of the island via routes over permanent ice to the north of the lakes (and to the south of Mt.
 Searle), the northern boundary of the ASPA follows the current extent of ice-free ground.
 The position of the boundary may need to be revised should the extent of the permanent ice change, for instance, as a result of climate change.